-Manafort trial defence lawyer attacks ex-aide Gates' credibility
+Manafort defence questions star witness Gates about 'secret life'

 “There is a period of time over 10 years ago when I had a relationship, yes,” Gates said.

-He also acknowledged writing a fraudulent letter to prospective investors in connection with a movie project involving a person by the name of Steve Brown.
+He also acknowledged writing a fraudulent letter to prospective investors for a movie project involving Steve Brown, a business associate.

 “You committed fraud with Mr. Brown as a favour?”
 Downing asked him.